Let’s change the world together.

 General Responsibilities:

-- Monitor issues and potential regulations impacting Minaret Foundation’s current collaborative policy projects.
+• Monitor issues and potential regulations impacting Minaret Foundation’s collaborative policy projects.

-- Conduct meetings as necessary with coalition partners, prospective community and faith organizations, elected officials, and others in the policy field.
+• Conduct meetings with coalition partners, prospective community and faith organizations, elected officials, and others in the policy field as necessary.

 Required Qualifications:

-- Respect, appreciation, and/or curiosity for ALL faith traditions, ideologies, and political leanings.
+• Respect, appreciation, and curiosity for ALL faith traditions, ideologies, and political leanings.

 Desired Qualifications:

-- Candidates should be working toward a bachelor’s degree in a relevant field.
+• Candidates should be working toward a bachelor’s or a graduate degree in a relevant field.

 Compensation and Benefits

-This position is part-time at 15 hours a week, and a two-part stipend, of up to $1,000 is provided.
+This position is part-time for 15 hours a week, and a two-part stipend of up to $1,000 is provided.
 Minaret Foundation will pay all organizational expenses.